 Calculating the true cost of loyalty fraud goes far beyond the cost of investigations or reimbursement of stolen points and miles.
 After an instance of loyalty program fraud, a brand risks losing its most valuable asset – loyal customers and the lifetime value they bring to a brand.

-Join Loyalty Fraud Product Manager Laura Hurdelbrink on Thursday, August 3, as she walks through a methodology that could help your brand understand the potential costs of this very real threat.
-Click on the link below to sign up today.
+Watch as Loyalty Fraud Product Manager Laura Hurdelbrink walks through a methodology that could help your brand understand the potential costs of this very real threat in this webinar.
+Click on the link below to download the recording today.